nozomiishii/dotfiles/README.md

 - Erase
 How to erase your Intel-based Mac - [Japanese](https://support.apple.com/ja-jp/HT208496) | [English](https://support.apple.com/en-gb/HT208496)
+💡You can quit Disk Utility using the command ⌘ + Q

 - Continue with the initial setup or if you want to quit, press command "⌘ + Q"